globalXchangetrade/swap-periphery/README.md

 (In This case the path would be `['STIR token Address', 'TESLA token Address']`)
 * to : Recipient of the output tokens.
 * deadline : Unix timestamp after which the transaction will revert.

+## Note :
+In the case when you are swapping tokens which do not have a common liquidity pool (example: TESLA and GOLD).
+Then you can use the above functions and define the path as `['TESLA token Address', 'STIR token Address', 'Gold Token Address']`